LordRampantHump/noteApp---MERN/README.md

 npm install
 ```

-Create a .env file in the root directory of the project and add the following environment variables:
+Create a .env file in the root directory of the server project and add the following environment variables:

 .env file